jjg/type-o/journal.md

 Obviously there are some important keys missing (like Backspace), but certainly enough to demonstrate that the electrical side of things is sound, and it's *almost* useable to write something!

+So after thinking about it for awhile I think the right thing to do next is to implement concurrency so we can separate scanning the keyboard from writing to the display and storing data.
+Since everything else will be built on this, it's probably a good time to start doing things this way.

+This will be a pretty big refactor so the code might be a mess for awhile.

 ## 11182023